We are now able to offer COVID safe visiting at our care home, contact our team for more information

 During rehabilitation care, the resident might need to use a range of services which include:

 Rehabilitative care is for anyone who needs to recover after injury or illness.
-Some patients are discharged from hospital needing support that they might not have needed before and so a short-term stay in a care home can help them.
+Some patients are discharged from hospital needing support that they might not have needed before and so a short-term stay in a respite care home can help them.
 Rehabilitation care provides support at different levels until the patient has recovered and is independent.

 Rehabilitative care is for those who: